 Cultural Exchanges

-I had to go into Brisbane last week ~
+I was in Brisbane last week ~ And with business done…

 Old & New in Brisbane, Queensland